ScottLogic/blog/_posts/2023-09-21-how-i-reduced-my-apps-network-usage-by-95-percent.markdown

 This was a small bug but a huge oversight in my original approach that consumed far too much data.
 Having realised this I also decided now would be a good time to switch communication from Client -> Server from WebSockets to HTTP.
 Just because it's possible to send data both ways doesn't mean you have to for everything!

-Although this bug was the worst offender, there was still more to consider that exaggerated the issue:
+Although this bug was the worst offender, there was still more to consider:

 ### 2. Frequency of data changes